 - We do not store or share any of this information.

-This study done in 1990 showed that pregnancy lasted an average of 288 days past last menstrual period (LMP) for Caucasian first-time moms.
+- This study done in 1990 that showed pregnancy lasted an average of 288 days past last menstrual period (LMP) for Caucasian first-time moms.
 For Caucasian women who were not first-time moms, their date of delivery averaged 283 days past LMP (3 days after Naegele’s rule predicted).
-This finding is known as the Mittendorf-Williams rule.